Rajendhiran/LoginFlowForServer/README.md

 =====
 # TODO
-* need to check if user is verified at doorkeeper login
+* customize doorkeeper error message to make it consistent